-As part of our mission, Heritage Sandy Springs is committed to providing community educational and heritage programs, cultural enrichment activities and special events such as the annual Sandy Springs Festival, Concerts by the Springs and Heritage Winter Classics.
+As part of our mission, Heritage Sandy Springs is committed to providing community educational and heritage programs, cultural enrichment activities and special events such as the annual Sandy Springs Festival and Concerts by the Springs.
 Heritage Sandy Springs also oversees and maintains the Heritage Green parksite which houses the Heritage Sandy Springs administrative offices, meeting rooms, walking trails and landscaped gardens on a four-acre site.
 Other site features include:

 - Five fresh-water springs for which the community is named – the original springs

 - Heritage Sandy Springs Museum at the Williams Payne House

 - Period gardens designed, cultivated and maintained by the staff Horticulturist and North Fulton Master Gardeners

 - Burdett Milk House, the oldest known unaltered structure in Sandy Springs

 - Privy and a well shelter